AnimatorOfSouls/Random-Projects/README.md

 ## Contents:
 ### Python:
 - void_runner.py - run using the raspberry jam mod in minecraft to create a tnt-run-esque game.
 - Homeric Death Generator.py - generates a story about the death of a character based off of some weird epithet thing.
+Made by a friend.
+- Inferium Calculator.py - for use with mystical agriculture minecraft mod.
+Displays prices for different tiers of seeds and calculates inferium based on number of different essences used.